Skip to main content

 Brad's Newsletter

 Did you know air travel accounts for almost 2.5% of global greenhouse gas (ghg) emissions?
 Developing and deploying “sustainable aviation fuel” (SAF) could reduce ghg emissions by more than 50%.
 To help promote development of SAF, I and my team have been working on legislation for almost three years to create tax incentives to promote production of SAF.
+We achieved a major step forward when a version of our Sustainable Skies Act was included in the Inflation Reduction Act (IRA) and signed into law by President Biden on August 16.

 October 24, 2022